One of my first bands was called Lightly Toasted Touché.

 By the way, despite the fact that we were asked to remove the aforementioned church from our non-existent “mailing list”, they did not include a return address.
 The only clue was the stamp, which read “Paynton, Saskatchewan.”

-Considering their population is no more than 150, I guess it would be pretty easy to figure out what church it was, but it’s still a little puzzling as to why they even bothered to send a response except to say “rock & roll music it’s not sacred music”.
+Considering their population is 150, I guess it would be relatively easy to figure out what church it was, but it’s still a little puzzling as to why they even bothered to send a response except to say “rock & roll music it’s not sacred music”.

 As for the indifferent response, it was from a pastor of a church I used to go to.
 Enough said.